FAU-Inf2/FuzzPEG/README.md

 FuzzPEG: A Context-Free Random Program Generator
 ================================================

 *FuzzPEG* is a random program generator.
-It takes as input a context-free grammar (to be more precise, a so-called Parsing Expression Grammar, PEG) and efficiently generates syntactically valid programs for it.
+It takes as input a context-free grammar in EBNF and efficiently generates syntactically valid programs for it.
 These programs can then be used to detect bugs in compilers and other language processors.

 To make *FuzzPEG* usable for practical purposes, it offers some advanced features: